How iron deficiency affects the body

 Even though the only way to confirm iron deficiency is by running a blood test, the paleness of the skin is often among the initial things healthcare professionals check for when diagnosing iron deficiency.

 A low iron level in the body has been linked to restless leg syndrome.
-Restless leg syndrome is a nervous system disorder that causes you to have a strong, uncontrollable urge to move your legs.
+Restless leg syndrome is a nervous system disorder that causes a strong, uncontrollable urge to move the legs.
 It is usually due to uncomfortable sensations or itchiness in the legs.

 Restless leg syndrome is usually worse at night and can affect a person’s sleep by making it difficult to fall asleep.

-Iron deficiency anemia is one of the secondary causes of restless leg syndrome.
-According to a 2020 study that investigated the prevalence of non-anemic iron deficiency in people with RLS, people with iron deficiency were 6 times more likely to have RLS than people that were not deficient.
+Iron-deficiency anemia is one of the secondary causes of restless leg syndrome.
+According to a 2020 study that investigated the prevalence of non-anemic iron deficiency in people with RLS, people with iron deficiency were 6 times more likely to have RLS than people who were not deficient.

 Iron deficiency can cause a person to be exhausted.
 It is one of the common side effects of iron deficiency.